bskydive/kbo/public/kbo/kb/conventions/starter-conventions.md

 Also you can grab my article from git repo [here](https://gitlab.com/stepanovv/kbo/-/blob/master/public/kbo/kb/conventions/starter-conventions.md).

-## Conventions starter pack

-Let's put and keep things in order together.

-This will make productivity a little bit higher, and also reduce the volume of work.

 ## What is it for

+1. Put and keep things in order together.
+1. To make productivity a little bit higher, and also reduce the volume of work.
 1. Conventions supports convenience of:
 	* migration.
 Facilitate the process of transferring the code between an old and new design / framework.
 	* debugging.
 Look at debug/dev tools and understand from which file this piece of code is, and where it can be inside the file.
 	* reading.
 Reduce the time for searching and analyzing information.
 The code units naming should help to immediately understand what it should do.
 	* development.
 Use generally(framework) accepted patterns and practices.
 	* communication.
 Reduce the length/duration of actions chains and loops(ping-pong)
-1. Less code means less:
-	* bugs
-	* merge conflicts
-	* reading time
-1. Do not shorten unit's names or line breaks:
-	* Long names and line breaks reduce analysis time and bugs count.
-	* Minifier will remove them anyway.

 ## How to make it